-> Medications: Both prescription and over-the-counter medications can cause this problem.
+Medications: Both prescription and over-the-counter medications can cause dry mouth.
 Among these are decongestants, allergy medications, diuretics, sedatives, muscle relaxants, antihypertensives, and antidepressants.
-There are about 400 medications that have been identified as having dry mouth as a possible side effect.
+About 400 medications have been identified with dry mouth as a possible side effect.

 Drying agents: The most common drying agent in food and beverages is alcohol.
 In fact, alcohol causes the worst form of dry mouth, because both the flow of saliva and oxygen content in the mouth are substantially reduced.
 Alcohol is the basis of all adult beverages such as beer, wine, and hard liquor.
-Compounding this problem is that many popular, brand name mouthwashes contain at least 15 to 20% alcohol.
-Using alcohol based mouthwashes makes the mouth very dry, which will actually exacerbate the problem.
+Compounding this problem is that many popular, brand name mouthwashes contain at least 15 to 27% alcohol.
+Using alcohol based mouthwashes makes the mouth very dry, which exacerbates the problem.

 Cancer: Although cancer itself may not cause dry mouth, common cancer treatments are contributing factors.
 Radiation can damage salivary glands, and chemotherapy can cause saliva to thicken, making the mouth feel dry.